pedrojlucas/udacityproj2/README.md

 ![AutoML Best model](/screenshots/Udacity_project2_bestmodel.jpg)

-In order to monitor the perfomance of the model endpoint, we have to activate the Application Insights slider, so Azure is more verbose in its outputs to the logs.
+In order to monitor the perfomance of the model endpoint, we have to activate the Application Insights so Azure is more verbose in its outputs to the logs.
+To activate the Application Insights we can do it by the UI or using the AzureML SDK in a python script.

 ![Model AppInsights](/screenshots/Udacity_project2_appinsights.jpg)